-The registered office address of the Parent Company, which is also its principal place of business, is located at the 10th Floor, NEX Tower, 6786 Ayala Avenue, Makati City.
+The registered office address of the Parent Company, which is also its principal place of business, is 10th Floor, NEX Tower, 6786 Ayala Avenue, Makati City.

-The accompanying Parent Company financial statements were approved and authorized for issue by the BOD on May 23, 2022.
+The accompanying Parent Company financial statements were approved and authorized for issue by the BOD on March 31, 2023.